Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 Next, use the Adyen Web Components to render the payment method, and collect the required payment details from the shopper.

 If you haven't created the payment forms already in your frontend, follow the official Adyen [Web Component integration guide](https://docs.adyen.com/online-payments/web-components#set-up).

+## Step 6: Get payment result

+After payment is initialized on front-end, you can get the result from Adyen asynchronously.
+The notification module would receive the result with eventCode `AUTHORISATION` and update it to commercetools payment `interfaceInteraction` custom fields

+For details, please follow [Get payment outcome](https://docs.adyen.com/online-payments/web-components#get-payment-outcome)

 ## Error handling